 The core function of off-site analysis is to monitor the risk situation of supervised banks.
 To this end, the OeNB’s off-site analysis divisions have set up a system for monitoring banking health based on all available data.

 The key data sources used are banks’ regulatory reporting data, any bank data to be reported under other reporting requirements or in OeNB surveys, regular meetings with banks’ representatives, on-site inspection reports, regulatory stress test results, recovery plans, annual reports as well as internal and external auditors’ findings.
-At the OeNB, off-site analysis is guided by the principle of proportionality; in other words, the intensity of analysis depends on a given bank’s size and its risk profile.
+At the OeNB, off-site analysis is guided by the principle of proportionality, with Article 4 item 145 of the Capital Requirements Regulation (CRR) defining a “small, non-complex institution.”
+Within the Single Supervisory Mechanism (SSM) and in line with the SSM Framework Regulation, less significant institutions are broken down according to their risk profile and their potential impact on the domestic financial system.
+According to the EBA Guidelines on common procedures and methodologies for the supervisory review and evaluation process (SREP) and supervisory stress testing, “competent authorities should apply the principle of proportionality in the scope, frequency and intensity of supervisory engagement and dialogue with an institution, and supervisory expectations of the standards the institution should meet, in accordance with the category of the institution.”
+Heeding international regulations, the OeNB therefore adjusts the intensity of its off-site analysis to a given bank’s size and risk profile.
 In their work, analysts are supported by automated systems that draw on reporting data, e.g. for the purposes of calculating standardized ratios for banks.

 In 2016, OeNB staff experts performed some 900 analyses of significant and less significant banks.

 What kind of analyses does the OeNB perform?